Perfare/Il2CppDumper/README.md

 #### Auto(Plus) - **Recommended**

 Matches possible pointers in the data section with some guidance from global-metadata.
-Works better than `Auto(Advanced)` mode on certain binaries.

-Supports metadata version 20 and later (only `CodeRegistration` address can be found on metadata version 16).
+Supports metadata version 20 - 2018.3

+only `CodeRegistration` address can be found on metadata version 16

+only `MetadataRegistration` address can be found on metadata version 2019.1

 #### Auto(Symbol)